Yellowstone National Park: Geography

-Approximately 96 percent of the land area of Yellowstone National Park is located within the state of Wyoming.
+Yellowstone National Park occupies a roughly square parcel of volcanic complex that jogs slightly beyond the northwestern corner of Wyoming.
+Approximately 96 percent of the total land area of Yellowstone National Park is located within the state of Wyoming.
 Another three percent is within Montana, with the remaining one percent in Idaho.
+Montana's portion of Yellowstone contains multiple trails, facilities and swimming holes, while the Idaho portion of the park is completely undeveloped.
+The irregular eastern boundary of the national park follows the height of land along the Absaroka Range.

 The park is 63 mi north to south, and 54 mi west to east by air.
 Yellowstone is 2219789 acre in area, larger than either of the states of Rhode Island or Delaware.
 Rivers and lakes cover five percent of the land area, with the largest water body being Yellowstone Lake at 87040 acre.
 Yellowstone Lake is up to 400 ft deep and has 110 mi of shoreline.
 At an elevation of 7733 ft above sea level, Yellowstone Lake is the largest high-elevation lake in North America.
 Forests comprise 80 percent of the land area of the park; most of the rest is grassland.

 The Continental Divide of North America runs diagonally through the southwestern part of the park.
 The divide is a topographic feature that separates the Pacific Ocean and Atlantic Ocean water drainages.
 About one-third of the park lies on the west side of the divide.
 The origins of the Yellowstone and Snake Rivers are near each other but on opposite sides of the divide.
 As a result, the waters of the Snake River flow to the Pacific Ocean, while those of the Yellowstone find their way to the Gulf of Mexico.